robby-cornelissen/pt-p710bt-label-maker/README.rst

 * **-s** / **--save-only** - Instead of printing the label, just render the text to PNG and save it to disk.
 You can specify a filename with **--filename** or use the default which is named after the current timestamp.
 Note that **save-only does not currently support multiple labels**; only the last one will be saved.
 * **-P** / **--preview** - When run with this option, each image will be displayed before printing.
 The user will be asked with an interactive y/N prompt if they want to print the previewed image.
 * **--maxlen-px** / **--maxlen-inches** / **--maxlen-mm** - These options, mutually exclusive, allow specifying a maximum label length which the text will be fit to.
 Length can be specified in pixels (px), inches, or millimeters (mm), respectively.
 The PT-P710BT prints at 180 pixels per inch (PPI).
+* **-r** / **--rotate** - Print the specified text rotated 90°, as large as will fit across the width of the label.
+Text is printed once along the leading edge of the label.
+Label length will be determined by the ``--maxlen`` arguments.
+* **-R** / **--rotate-repeat** - Print the specified text rotated 90°, as large as will fit across the width of the label.
+Text is printed repeated along the length of the label, as many times as will fit with the default line spacing of the font.
+Label length will be determined by the ``--maxlen`` arguments.
+This option replicates a standard cable wrap label (for average Cat6 cable, maxlen should be 1.4 inches).
 * **-f** / **--font-filename** - The filename of the TrueType/OpenType font to render text in.
 This file must already be installed in your system font paths.
 This parameter is passed directly to Pillow's `ImageFont.truetype() method <https://pillow.readthedocs.io/en/stable/reference/ImageFont.html#PIL.ImageFont.truetype>`__.
 * **-a** / **--align** - This sets the text alignment within the space of the label.
 Valid values are ``center`` (default), ``left``, or ``right``.